 The flight was 2 hours but the wait in the airport for luggage was at least 90 minutes!!
 My luggage could have flown most of the way back in the time it took to arrive.

-Most airports don’t allow bags to be left unattended but in Oslo not only was there unattended luggage strewn all over the place there was also unattended cats and dogs.
+Most airports don’t allow bags to be left unattended but in Oslo not only was there unattended luggage strewn all over the place there was also unattended cats and dogs wandering about.

 We paid £700 for three return flights to Oslo (2 x extra luggage and 1 x bike box)